strutcode/rivue/README.md

 # Rivue
 A clean, no frills Flux alternative for Vue.js 2.x.

+## WARNING
+Rivue is experimental software and is not finished.
+It is under active development and interfaces/functionality may change.
+Do not use in production environments.

 ## Why Rivue
 Frustrated by all of the boilerplate and inconvenience of traditional state management?
 Me too!